MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

    the FLASH memory is used: no copy of the image data is sent to the RAM first.
-5. When the MicroUI Image is no longer needed, it is garbage-collected by the platform, which just deletes the useless link to the FLASH memory.
+5. When the MicroUI Image is no longer needed, it is garbage-collected by the VEE Port, which just deletes the useless link to the FLASH memory.

 The image generator can run in two modes:

-* Standalone mode: the image to convert (input files) are standard (PNG, JPEG, etc.), the generated binary files are in MicroEJ format and do not depend on platform characteristics or restrictions (see :ref:`section_image_standard_raw`).
+* Standalone mode: the image to convert (input files) are standard (PNG, JPEG, etc.), the generated binary files are in MicroEJ format and do not depend on VEE Port characteristics or restrictions (see :ref:`section_image_standard_raw`).
-* Extended mode: the image to convert (input files) may be custom, the generated binary files can be encoded in customized MicroEJ format (can depend on several platform characteristics and restrictions, see :ref:`section_image_display_raw`, :ref:`section_image_gpu_raw` and :ref:`section_image_custom_raw`) or the generated files are encoded in another format than MicroEJ format (binary format, see :ref:`section_image_binary_raw`).
+* Extended mode: the image to convert (input files) may be custom, the generated binary files can be encoded in customized MicroEJ format (can depend on several VEE Port characteristics and restrictions, see :ref:`section_image_display_raw`, :ref:`section_image_gpu_raw` and :ref:`section_image_custom_raw`) or the generated files are encoded in another format than MicroEJ format (binary format, see :ref:`section_image_binary_raw`).

 Structure
 =========